coding-tutorials/aws-eks-node-app/README.md

 Kubernetes is tool that does the docker-compose job, plus it scales (without having to touch servers) and manage failures (health) and zero downtime deployment

 kubectl apply -f app-producer/deployment.yaml

+k8s will release automatically the new version of your software by switching old pods to new ones one by one with zero downtime without zero code :)

+kubectl get pods
+kubectl logs app-producer-7dbfc6c55d-2zpc7